-Heddal Stave Church is Norway's largest stave church and a true masterpiece in wood.
+Heddal Stave Church is Norway's largest stave church and is 25 meters long and 17 meters wide.
+The church is a true masterpiece in wood and is situated near Notodden in Telemark.

-The stave church was built around 1250 and is an integral part of the local community.
+Heddal Stave Church was built around 1250 and is today a part of the local community.
 The church is the first attraction along The National Park Route.

 There is a cafeteria in the neighbouring building, the Parish Barn, with exhibitions, toilet and nappy changing facilities, and a "quiet room" for those who want to withdraw for prayer and reflection.